moesio-f/ufrpe-2021/DB/Elmasri-2015/Chapter-3.md

 > An **entity** is a thing or object in the real world with independent existence.
 >
-> Ever entity has **attributes**, which are the properties that describe it.
+> Every entity has **attributes**, which are the properties that describe it.
 In ER diagrams, attributes names are enclosed in ovals and are attached to its entity type by straight lines.

 > **Composite attributes** can be divided into smaller subparts which represent more basic attributes with independent meanings.
 They can usually form a hierarchy.
 >